AbhinavSingh111/FoodDelApp_Frontend1/README.md

 * also there are 2 types of imports -> defaulet and named (put the name in {})
     * eg import {XYX} from ../../utils

+* in vs code you can type 'rafce' to create functional component with export